Ideas for an Halloween Costume Contest

 Start RSVP list

-The Costume Parade and Contest
+The Costume Parade

 Ok, now your party is here and going strong, so it is time to fit in the costume contest.
 When guests are entering the party dressed in costume, I have someone take their ticket or invitation and ask them if they would like to enter the costume contest.
 It is an option activity of our Halloween party, but I really encourage them to participate.
 With friendly persuasion, people will enter for you.